Mistakes to Avoid When Applying

 Hiring a professional consultant might involve additional costs, but it can save you time, reduce the chances of rejection, and ultimately make the process smoother.

-4. Ignoring Residence Requirements – Mistakes to Avoid When Applying for MPRP
+4. Ignoring Residence Requirements – Key Mistake to Avoid for MPRP

 Timing is essential when applying for MPRP.
 Many applicants delay submitting their applications out of fear, uncertainty, or procrastination.
 However, delaying your application can cause several issues, including: